General Sales & Use Tax

 Who Must File?

 The state general sales tax is payable by users, consumers, lessees, and persons receiving services taxable under the law.
 If a seller or lessor qualifies as a dealer under the definition of the term at R.S.
 47:301(4), they must apply for a sales tax certificate, collect the proper taxes from customers, and file returns with the Louisiana Department of Revenue.
-A seller or lessor will qualify as a dealer subject to tax collection requirements if they lease, rent, or sell tangible personal property or digital products in the state, furnish services in the state that are taxable under the statute, hold property in the state for resale, maintain a business location in the state, operate in the state through full-time or part-time resident or nonresident salesmen or agents, maintain an inventory in the state of tangible personal property or digital products for lease or rental, or deliver in a vehicle owned or operated by the seller.
+A seller or lessor will qualify as a dealer subject to tax collection requirements if they lease, rent, or sell tangible personal property or digital products in the state, furnish services in the state that are taxable under the statute, hold property in the state for resale, maintain a business location in the state, operate in the state through full-time or part-time resident or nonresident salesmen or agents, maintain an inventory in the state of tangible personal property or digital products for lease or rental, or delivery in a vehicle owned or operated by the seller.

 Rate of Tax